localhostd3veloper/noobjs/README.md

 ### Arrow Functions

 - These functions are introduced in ES6 or EcmaScript 6 (2015)
-- They just allow us to write shorter syntaxes
+- They just allow us to write shorter syntaxes without using the keyword `function`

 #### Before